Initiative

 Illustration by Cortland Johnson

-The Energy System Co-Design with Multiple Objectives and Power Electronics (E-COMP) initiative at Pacific Northwest National Laboratory (PNNL) is developing innovative capabilities to enable the multi-objective optimization of the design and operation of energy systems dominated by power electronics.
-These advancements are essential for modernizing the power grid to meet rising load demands while ensuring reliable, resilient, and affordable power delivery.
+The Energy System Co-Design with Multiple Objectives and Power Electronics (E-COMP) Initiative at Pacific Northwest National Laboratory (PNNL) is developing innovative capabilities to enable the multi-objective optimization of the design and operation of energy systems with integrated power electronics.
+These advancements are essential for modernizing the power grid to meet rising load demands while ensuring reliable and affordable power delivery.

-The widespread integration of power electronics-based devices introduces new challenges in maintaining the stability and reliability of interconnected energy systems.
-To address these challenges, E-COMP leverages a multi-disciplinary team of scientists and engineers equipped with cutting-edge computing and testing facilities, driving innovation and securing a competitive edge for the United States in this rapidly developing field.
+The widespread adoption of power electronics-based devices introduces new challenges in maintaining the stability and reliability of interconnected energy systems.
+To address these challenges, E-COMP leverages a multi-disciplinary team of scientists and engineers equipped with cutting-edge computing and testing facilities, driving innovation and securing a competitive edge for the U.S. in this rapidly developing field.

 The Technology

-As power systems incorporate increasing numbers of power electronics devices to control and convert electrical energy, along with distributed resources, decision-making around design and operation becomes pivotal for ensuring reliability, resilience, security, and affordability.
-E-COMP integrates decision-making processes across three main technical areas:
+As power systems incorporate increasing numbers of power electronics devices to control and convert electrical energy, crucial decisions about design and operation can help ensure system reliability, security, and affordability.
+E-COMP integrates power system decision-making processes across three main technical areas:

-1. Theory and Modeling is used to understand dynamic interactions and stability boundaries in power electronics-dominated systems.
+1. Theory and Modeling: Developing foundational models and theories to understand dynamic interactions and stability boundaries in power electronics-dominated systems.

-2. Multiscale Multi-Objective Co-Design algorithms can balance system design and operational while addressing multiple objectives like reliability, stability, cost, and resilience.
+2. Multiscale Multi-Objective Co-Design: Creating algorithms that determine optimal system design and operation regimes while addressing multiple objectives like reliability, stability, and cost.

-3. Multi-Entity Simulation platforms can be used to evaluate the system-wide impacts of locally optimized designs, informing policy and market decisions.
+3. Multi-Entity Simulation: Building simulation platforms to evaluate system-wide impacts of locally optimized designs, informing policy and market decisions.

-By integrating these capabilities, E-COMP aims to further establish PNNL as a leader in energy system co-design, positioning the Laboratory at the forefront of energy system modernization.
+By integrating these capabilities, E-COMP aims to further establish PNNL as a leader in energy system co-design, positioning the lab at the forefront of energy system modernization.

 Use Cases

-By delivery validated co-design models, simulation tools, and actionable insights, E-COMP empowers energy stakeholders to build more resilient and efficient systems.
+By delivering validated co-design models, simulation tools, and actionable insights, E-COMP enables energy decision-makers to build more reliable and cost-effective systems.

 Ready to Partner with PNNL?

-A multidisciplinary team of scientists, engineers, and professional staff from across the Laboratory develop innovative solutions to meet the energy challenges of tomorrow.
+A multidisciplinary team of scientists, engineers, and professional staff from across the laboratory develop innovative solutions to meet today's energy challenges.

 Discover how PNNL can collaborate with you on technology development and deployment.
-Explore our partnership flyer to learn about partnering mechanisms or connect directly with the E-COMP initiative lead to discuss opportunities with PNNL’s power electronics modeling and simulation experts.
+Explore E-COMP's partnership flyer to learn about partnering mechanisms or connect directly with the E-COMP Initiative team lead to discuss opportunities with PNNL’s power electronics modeling and simulation experts.